LukasWebDeveloper/homepage/README.md

 hour: 18:52,    date: 07.02.2023    -   Now I was add css folders, there will be files used to modify the appearance of the page.
 I will also add a "js" folder for JAVASCRIPT files and an IMG folder for image files

 hour: 20:54,    date: 07.02.2023    -   Now I add main part/tag, HEADER, SECTION AND FOOTER in index.html.
 I created files CSS these part/tag

+hour: 21:10,    date: 07.02.2023    -   I linked  files CSS and JS in file index.html in tag HEAD